 There’re a lot of good posts in the anime space.
 I hope this article helps you find some of them!

 I almost dropped How Not to Summon a Demon Lord after the first episode.
-Between the enslavement collars and Rem's less than consensual ear-rubbing event, I felt like the show didn't know when not to cross a line.
+Between the enslavement collars and Rem’s less than consensual ear-rubbing event, I felt like the show didn’t know when not to cross a line.
 But the reviews at Anime Q and A made me reconsider, any by the end of the second and third episodes, I found (much to my surprise!) that I was looking forward to each episode!
-So much so that I actually went to the trouble to create an animated GIF of Alicia Cristela...
-But I'm getting off topic.
-This article reviews the last episode, and it talks about the unique combination of actual plot and frolicsome fanservice that defined this show.
+So much so that I actually went to the trouble to create an animated GIF of Alicia Cristela… But I’m getting off topic.
+This article reviews the last episode, and it’s chock-full of the unique combination of actual plot and frolicsome fanservice that defined this show.

-If you've read my blog for any length of time, you know that I've discussed political themes.
-From the trend of the most recent presidential campaign to follow in the steps of late 1930s Germany to dehumanizing scape goats to rally a twisted political base, I've talked about politics in anime for about as long as I've run this site.
+If you’ve read my blog for any length of time, you’ll know that I’ve discussed political themes.
+From the trend of the most recent presidential campaign to follow in the steps of late 1930s Germany to dehumanizing scape goats to rally a twisted political base, I’ve talked about politics in anime for about as long as I’ve run this site.
 Candidly, those are not my most popular posts.
-It's possible my writing sucked more than usual in those cases.
-But it's also possible that this post from Floating into Bliss is on to something: Why are so many vocal fans seemingly against politics in anime?
-This post does a deep dive into the question, from wondering if it's even possible to be apolitical to whether it's desirable.
-If you're like me and like a deep, meaty post from time to time, this one's for you!
+It’s possible my writing sucked more than usual on those posts.
+But it’s also possible that this post from Floating into Bliss is on to something: Why are so many vocal fans seemingly against politics in anime?
+This post does a deep dive into the question, from wondering if it’s even possible to be apolitical to whether it’s desirable.
+If you’re like me and like a deep, meaty post from time to time, this one’s for you!

-It's theme week here in Other Posts to Crow About!
+It’s theme week here in Other Posts to Crow About!
 We just talked about how anime should include political content.
 In this article, Mechanical Anime Reviews makes a similar argument, but throws in religion and economics.
 Think about it: if a series excludes politics, religion, and money, just how realistic could it possibly be?
-This article builds on that idea and comes up with some interesting conclusions.
+This article builds on that argument and comes up with some interesting conclusions.